oroinc/documentation/user/back-office/inventory/export.rst

    .. image:: /user/img/inventory/inventory_export_selection.png
       :alt: Choose whether to export inventory statuses only or detailed inventory levels

-4. Once export is complete, you will receive an email to download the .csv file.
+4. Once the export is complete, you will receive an email to download the .csv file.